-I am currently pursuing a PhD in Geography and Environment at the University of Western Ontario.
-My PhD dissertation is about the relationship between people and urban bees with a focus on urban, hobbyist beekeeping and pollinator gardening.
+I have a PhD in Geography and Environment (2021) from the University of Western Ontario.
+My PhD dissertation explored the relationship between people and urban bees with a focus on urban, hobbyist beekeeping and pollinator gardening.
 I examine how these practices allow people to engage in sensuous, concrete human activity through ‘playful work’.
 I also explore how these practices, when practised collectively in shared spaces, can help to create multispecies urban commons in which people, bees, and other beings can flourish.

-In addition to my dissertation, I am working on an academic book, to be published by Routledge Press, about the harm caused by capitalist agriculture to pollinators.
+I am the author of Capitalist Agriculture and the Global Bee Crisis, published by Routledge Press, about the harm caused by capitalist agriculture to pollinators.

-My research interests include political ecology, Marxist theory, sustainable food systems, beekeeping, urban agriculture, multispecies ethnography, and social reproduction theory.
+My research interests include political ecology, Marxist theory, sustainable food systems, commons and commoning, beekeeping, urban agriculture, multispecies ethnography, and social reproduction theory.

 Please note, most of these publications require an academic affiliation to access.
 Email me if you can’t access them and I’ll send you a PDF!

 - Social reproduction, playful work, and bee-centred beekeeping.
 2022.
 Rebecca Ellis.
 Agriculture and Human Values.